Kriegel/ComPower/README.md

 The registry tracks where components are deployed on a local System and remote hosts.
 COM classes, interfaces and type libraries are listed by GUIDs called Class Identifiers (ClsID) in the registry, under the registry path HKEY_CLASSES_ROOT\CLSID or HKEY_CLASSES_ROOT\Wow6432Node\CLSID for classes and HKEY_CLASSES_ROOT\Interface or HKEY_CLASSES_ROOT\Wow6432Node\interface for interfaces.
+Interfaces are not considered within this module.

 The registry keys directly under HKEY_CLASSES_ROOT are not considered within this module.
 COM libraries use the registry to locate either the correct local libraries for each COM object or the network location for a remote service.
 The Regsvr32.exe (Microsoft Register Server) command-line tool is a command-line utility in Microsoft Windows operating systems for registering and unregistering DLLs and ActiveX controls out of .dll, .ocx or .exe files in the Windows Registry.

+####Cache the registry entrys on load of the module

 The Registry entrys are changing only if a new COM Component ist registered or unregistered (or Sofware was installed).
 This happens not very often so this ComPower module take use of an array as a cache mechanism.
 This array is filled up on load of the ComPower module, so loading the module takes a while.
 Nearly all functions out of this module are working with this information out of this cache.
-The advantage is, that to read it informations out of the cache is faster then reading out of the registry.
+The advantage is, to read informations out of the cache is faster then reading out of the registry.
-If you like use fresch registry informations out of the registry use the -DoNotUseCache parameter of the functions.
+If you like to use fresch registry informations out of the registry use the -DoNotUseCache parameter of the functions.
 If you use the -DoNotUseCache of any function, the cache is also freshed up.

 ---------------------------------------------------------------------------